-Our business is conducted through our operating subsidiaries.
+Our business is conducted through our operating subsidiaries and we provide utility services to approximately two million people.
 The bulk of the business consists of the production, purchase, storage, treatment, testing, distribution and sale of water for domestic, industrial, public and irrigation uses, and for fire protection.
 We also provide non-regulated water-related services under agreements with municipalities and other private companies.
 The non-regulated services include full water system operation, billing and meter reading services.
-Non-regulated operations also include the lease of communication antenna sites, lab services, and promotion of other non- regulated services.
-Earnings may be significantly affected by the sale of surplus real properties if and when they occur.
+Non-regulated operations also include the lease of communication antenna sites, lab services and promotion of other non-regulated services.

-During the year ended December 31, 2015, there were no significant changes in the kind of products produced or services rendered or those provided by our operating subsidiaries, or in the markets or methods of distribution.
+During the year ended December 31, 2016, there were no significant changes in the kind of products produced or services rendered by our operating subsidiaries, or in the markets or methods of distribution.